derailed-dash/demo-lz-docs/content/cloud-team/services/Google-groups.md

 - jl_gcp
 - wtr_gcp
 - epam_gcp
-- epam_gcp_pdp   (for use on any group used in Partnership Data Platform)
+- epam_gcp_pdp   (for use on any group used in LZ-Demo Data Platform)

 The rest of the group name would normally be based around the team who form the membership and their role.
 If different permissions are required for different people, then use team names with admin, developer, viewer or similar.